obsidian reflections:

 exploring the raw, the quiet, the messy, and the beautiful pieces of life post-trauma

 Life doesn't stop after the unbearable happens.
-After experiencing sexual violence, parts of myself closed up.
-So, I am creating Obsidian Reflections to give air to the words that have built up in my bones.Through this evolving collection of poems and essays — whether abstract, cathartic, or opinionated — I hope to share what is real for me in a way that is ... art.Whether you’re a survivor or an ally, these writings are shared with a tender and hopeful intention to create a sense of shared healing: not by comparing stories, but by recognizing that truth-telling, in all its forms, is an art that can connect us.It’s a place to witness my heart and art in motion and maybe feel a little more free to express your whole, wonderful, weird self, too.
+After experiencing sexual violence, parts of myself closed down.
+So, I am creating Obsidian Reflections to give air to the words that have built up in my bones.Through this evolving collection of poems and essays — whether abstract, cathartic, or opinionated — I hope to share what is real for me in a way that is art.Whether you’re a survivor or an ally, these writings are shared with a tender and hopeful intention to create a sense of shared healing: not by comparing stories, but by recognizing that truth-telling, in all its forms, is an art that can connect us.It’s a place to witness my heart and art in motion and maybe feel a little more free to express your whole, wonderful, weird self, too.

 See what's new right away on Substack or, join my email list for an occasional update!

-hot chocolate: a book for survivors
+what happened: a book for survivors

 part-my-memoirpart-your-journal